 “We had a perfect conspiracy with an alien race,” the sinister Cigarette Smoking Man, one of the chief proponents of the conspiracy, explains in season six of The X-Files.
 “Aliens who were coming to reclaim this planet and destroy all human life.
 Our job was to secretly prepare the way for their invasion.
 To create for them a slave race of human-alien hybrids.
 They were good plans, right plans.
 Kept secret for over fifty years, ever since the crash at Roswell.”

-While the events in New Mexico serve as the catalyst for the overall X-Files narrative, they also mark the starting point for contemporary investigations into UFOs as well.
+While the events in New Mexico serve as the catalyst for the overall X-Files narrative, they also mark the starting point for contemporary UFO investigations as well.
 In their 2009 book Witness to Roswell: Unmasking the Government’s Biggest Cover-Up, Thomas J. Carey and Donald R. Schmitt use eyewitness accounts and secondhand reports to offer a detailed description of the Roswell Incident.

-“In early July of 1947, something crashed to Earth in the high desert of eastern New Mexico during one of those severe thunder and lightning storms that occurs in the region every year during monsoon season,” Carey and Schmitt explain.
+“In early July of 1947, something crashed to Earth in the high desert of eastern New Mexico during one of those severe thunder and lightning storms that occurs in the region every year during monsoon season,” Carey and Schmitt write.
 “A few days later, the U.S. Army Air Forces electrified a nation and the world by issuing a press release announcing that its 509th Bomb Group at the Roswell Army Air Field, located just south of the sleepy New Mexico town of Roswell, had ‘captured’ a flying saucer that had crashed nearby.
 Within hours, however, a press conference was hastily convened at the Eighth Air Force Headquarters in Fort Worth, Texas, to announce that it was all a big mistake.
 The flying saucer was nothing more than a misidentified weather balloon.”

 Carey and Schmitt argue that it was not a weather balloon after all but an actual UFO, and that the true events at Roswell were kept secret in a far-reaching conspiracy that rivals the fictional X-Files.
-Civilians were intimidated to keep quiet over what they saw in the surrounding fields of Roswell – including death threats to not only themselves but their family members – farms were ransacked for any parts of the wreckage that may have been kept as “souvenirs,” and a few select individuals were “paid off” with hush money.
+Civilians were intimidated to keep quiet over what they saw in the surrounding fields of Roswell – including death threats to not only themselves but family members – farms were ransacked for any parts of the wreckage that may have been kept as “souvenirs,” and a few select individuals were “paid off” with hush money.

 Battelle Memorial Institute in Columbus, Ohio, meanwhile, is a government-funded research facility located near Wright Air Field.
-According to first and secondhand accounts described in Witness to Roswell, government officials found a “memory metal” at the Roswell crash site that could be crumpled in one’s hand only to return to its original shape afterwards.
+According to first and secondhand accounts cited in Witness to Roswell, government officials found a “memory metal” at the Roswell crash site that could be crumpled in one’s hand only to return to its original shape afterwards.
 The thin, foil-like substance also could not be cut, burned, or pierced by bullets.

 Roswell investigator Anthony Bragalia discovered “progress reports” generated from Battelle Memorial Institute in the late 1940s regarding a similar new substance known as Nitinol.
-“Nitinol, an amalgam of nickel and pure titanium, displays ‘shape-recovery’ properties similar to those described by Roswell witnesses,” Carey and Schmitt explain in Witness to Roswell.
+“Nitinol, an amalgam of nickel and pure titanium, displays ‘shape-recovery’ properties similar to those described by Roswell witnesses,” Carey and Schmitt write in Witness to Roswell.
 “Nitinol ‘remembers’ its original shape by returning to that shape when crumpled.
 It possesses a high fatigue strength, is lightweight, is aluminum-like in color, and can withstand a blowtorch.”
 In the minds of many UFOologists, Nitinol is the result of secret experiments conducted on the Roswell wreckage.

 Fox Mulder makes his own claims on The X-Files about scientific breakthroughs that directly relate to Roswell.
-During the season one episode “Deep Throat,” for instance, he maintains that clandestine aircrafts flown in Idaho actually contain alien technology and cause mental breakdowns in the aviators who pilot them.
+During the season one episode “Deep Throat,” for instance, he argues that clandestine aircrafts flown in Idaho actually contain alien technology and cause mental breakdowns in the aviators who pilot them.

-“I think that men like Colonel Budahas are physiologically incapable of dealing with the stress of flying the aircraft we saw, of doing those maneuvers at those speeds,” Mulder concludes.
+“I think that men like Colonel Budahas are physiologically incapable of dealing with the stress of flying the aircraft we saw, of doing those maneuvers at those speeds,” Mulder says.
 “We’re talking about technology so sensitive and advanced it’s taken almost fifty years to make it work.”

 “Less than nine months after the crash of a UFO at Roswell, the USS Eldridge did more than just hide from radar screens,” Mulder explains.
 “It disappeared altogether from the Philadelphia Naval Yard, only to reappear moments later, hundreds of miles away in Norfolk, Virginia.
 The physicists may have been trying to manipulate wormholes on Earth.
 Actual portals where matter interferes with time at a relatively decelerated or accelerated rate.”